jessicacousins/fullstack_vite_webapp/README.md

 - **Performance Tracking**: The number of turns taken and other statistics are recorded and stored in the backend.
 - **Personal Stats**: Users can view their personal best scores and game history.

-All user interactions with the games are tracked in the backend, and the data is stored securely in the MongoDB database.
-This includes:

-- **Game scores and statistics**.
-- **Date and time** of each game played.
-- **User performance data** linked to their account.

 ## Simon Says Game

 - **Play Simon Says**: Users can test their memory and reaction skills by following an increasingly complex sequence of colors.
 - **Progress Tracking:** The highest level reached and other statistics are recorded and stored in the backend.
 - **Personal Stats**: Users can view their Simon Says game statistics, including highest level achieved, games played, and game history.

-All user interactions with the Simon Says game are tracked in the backend, and the data is stored securely in the MongoDB database.
+_Note_: All user interactions with the games are tracked in the backend, and the data is stored securely in the MongoDB database.
 This includes:

-- **Game levels and statistics.**
+- **Game scores and statistics**.
-- **Date and time of each game played.**
+- **Date and time** of each game played.
-- **User performance data linked to their account.**
+- **User performance data** linked to their account.

 ## News API Feature